lib-static/howto/howtos/visualstudiocode.md

 - Select the downloadeded file and accept the terms of agreement
   - If prompted, follow on-screen instructions such as "click yes, the program is safe" or "are you sure you want to open it"

 - Select the destination location and menu start folder

-- Select any additional tasks (probably only "add to path"), and then install.
+- Select any additional tasks (probably only "add to path"), and then install

 {% include bootstrap/figure.md img="/visualstudio/screen-shot-2.png" caption="download file" alt="screen shot of the download file for downloading VS code" class="w-50" %}